Mist-Automation-Programmability/Mist-API-Cookbook/EVPN/IP-Clos-CoreDistAccess/IP-Clos-CoreDistAccess.md

 <div style="page-break-after: always"></div>

 ## Step 5: Match up the EVPN topology uplinks and downlinks.
 In the EVPN topology output each switch will have uplinks,downlinks or both.
 Each Core switch will have evpn_downlinks Each Distribution switch will have both evpn_uplinks and evpn_downlinks.
 Access switches will have uplinks only.

 The EVPN Topolgy will tell you which links go where.
+Remember that each link should have 2 seperate ends.

 In cases where there are multiple of the same type (uplinks/downlinks), the order is important.
 If the EVPN topology says that Core 1 has 2 downlinks (Distribution-1 and Distribution-2), it's important that you list those in the appropriate order and in a single entry.